German Shepherd Shih Tzu Mix: Traits and Training Tips

 Owning a German Shepherd Shih Tzu Mix, a fantastic hybrid dog, brings together a personality that is both caring and dynamic.
 This mix combines the protective nature of the German Shepherd with the affectionate temperament of the Shih Tzu, creating a loyal and loving companion.
 Their blended personality traits make them ideal for families seeking a balance of care and playfulness.

-German Shepherd Shih Tzu Pros and Cons
+German Shepherd Shih Tzu

 Pros: